HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `{name: "Lydia", age: 22}`
 - D: `{name: "Lydia", age: 23}`

+_Answer_and_Explain: C. works as expected, destructuring an object creates a shallow copy of that object.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>